infernodragon456/Computer_Networks_Assignments/README.md

 ## Network Topology

-The network topology is defined in `topo.txt` and includes:
+The network topology is defined in `config.txt` and includes:
 - Number of client nodes
 - Client-to-client connections (ring topology)
 - Chord finger tables for efficient routing